mbwong/mbwong.github.com/_posts/2013-01-21-how-to-pick-a-first-job.md

 ---
 tags: life career
-title: Jobs that help you learn
+title: How I picked my first job
 layout: post
 ---

-# Jobs that help you learn
+# How I picked my first job

 During my senior year, I had a choice between three job offers: I could be a consultant at [APT][apt] (a big data software company), a consultant at [The Greatest Good][tgg] (a data consultancy started by Freakonomics author Steve Levitt), or a solutions architect at [Mixpanel][mxp] (a web analytics startup).
 While all three of my jobs belonged under the Big Data umbrella, the job descriptions, business models, and cultures of the companies were quite different.